rhk7913/archlinux.github.io/index.md

 bios.bootdelay=5000
 ```

+**Notes:**
-**The first command changes the default BIOS firmware on my VM to UEFI firware.
-While it is possible to just keep the BIOS firmware, I found that a majority of my resources ended up using UEFI, so I decided to change the firmware to make my installation process smoother.**
+1. The first command changes the default BIOS firmware on my VM to UEFI firware.
+While it is possible to just keep the BIOS firmware, I found that a majority of my resources ended up using UEFI, so I decided to change the firmware to make my installation process smoother.

-**The second command extended my time to choose the correct mode when booting up the, since I would miss it the first few tmes I attempted to select it.**
+2. The second command extended my time to choose the correct mode when booting up the VM, since I kept missing it the first few tmes I tried to select it.

 You can now power on the VM!